Payments can make or break the customer experience

 For e-commerce, payments have long been closely tied to conversion.
 But the same thinking now applies across channels: the easier it is to pay, the less likely customers are to drop off – whether they are checking out online or paying in-store.

 Customers also expect payments to feel familiar and trustworthy.
 That’s one reason why mobile-first payment methods continue to grow.
+In the Nordics, Swish, Vipps and MobilePay have played a major role in making digital payments simple and widely used – both online and in physical environments.
+At the same time, Apple Pay is growing rapidly.

 “More customers are leaving their wallets at home,” says Melander.
 “They expect to pay with their phone – quickly, securely and in a way that feels consistent, no matter where they shop.”